 history or rename tracing—for example, running a command such

-as svn cat -r OLD foo.c
+as svn cat -r OLD foo.c on a file that

 was renamed long ago—the rename tracking will simply